edinstance/AWS-Banking-System/README.md

 1. **AWS CloudFormation Console:**
     * Navigate to the CloudFormation console in the AWS region you deployed to.
     * Select your stack (e.g., `banking-app-dev`).
-    * Check the "Status", "Events", "Resources", and especially the **"Outputs"** tab.
+    * Check the "Status," "Events," "Resources," and especially the **"Outputs"** tab.
 The "Outputs" tab will contain important information like your `BankingApiGatewayEndpoint`.
 2. **Test the API Endpoint:**
     * Use a tool like `curl` or Postman to send requests to the `BankingApiGatewayEndpoint` obtained from the